benhook1013/space-game/DESIGN.md

   pre-renders to a cached `Picture` translated by `-playerPosition`, dropping tiles outside a small margin around the camera so memory stays bounded.
 The player flies over a static backdrop while circles draw faint-to-bright.
-A `debugDrawTiles` switch outlines tile boundaries for troubleshooting.
+A `debugDrawTiles` switch outlines tile boundaries when debug mode (`F1`) is active for troubleshooting.

 ## Assets